 The exact steps may vary but the main requirements are standard for most of the United States.
 The following guide will help you navigate the process and get your PV system up and running in the shortest amount of time.

 Residential Solar Permit

-Contact your Authority Having Jurisdiction (AHJ): this is the same person you would contact before a house remodel or any other contract work on your property.
+Contact your Authority Having Jurisdiction (AHJ): this is the same office you would contact before a house remodel or any other contract work on your property.
 Information can usually be found in the Building Department of your city or county.
 As the popularity of solar energy has increased, most jurisdictions now have their requirements available online.
 They will probably have paper copies in their local offices as well.

 Get familiar with their requirements and fill out the application form.
 TIP: some offices will have an express version of the permitting application for residential PV systems that fall within standard parameters and size, and this will significantly simplify the permitting process.
 Highlight all the sections that you have questions about and clarify every point with the AHJ.
 It is possible that you be told things you don’t want to hear for example that your roof structure is inadequate to support a PV system, but knowing these things upfront and fixing the issues in the early stages of the project will save you time, money, and a few frustrations in the end.

 It is important to contact your utility company and find out what is required to interconnect a PV system to the electric grid.
 It is likely they will provide information online, but if they are not new to solar it is possible they will have a dedicated hotline for solar power systems.
 Every utility is different and what you learned from a friend who has solar in a neighboring state will probably not hold true for your local utility, so do not make assumptions and find the current information pertaining to your specific project.

 TIP: before you invest any time and money make sure that your local utility allows for the interconnection of PV systems.
 Grid-tie systems only operate when connected to the grid, and connecting to the grid without your utility’s permission is not permitted.